rails/rails/guides/source/getting_started.md

 We're now ready to cover the "D" part of CRUD, deleting articles from the database.
-Following the REST convention, the route for deleting articles as per output of `rails routes` is:
+Following the REST convention, the route for deleting articles as per output of `bin/rails routes` is:

 ```ruby
 DELETE /articles/:id(.:format)      articles#destroy